mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 commodity server/hardware.

-## Fault Tolerance and Data Replication.
+## Fault Tolerance and Data Replication
 Fault-tolerance is the ability of a system to continue to run when a component of the system
 (such as a server node, disk, ...) fails.